Structure-Grounded Pretraining for Text-to-SQL: Introduction

-As pointed out by \citet{suhr2020exploring}, existing text-to-SQL benchmarks like Spider \cite{yu2018spider} ease the text-table alignment challenge by explicitly mentioning exact column names in NL utterances, while in realistic users may refer to the column using various expressions. \citet{suhr2020exploring} propose a new cross-database setting that uses Spider for training and includes eight other single-domain text-to-SQL datasets for evaluation.
-In addition to partly adopt their setting, we create a new evaluation set called \newdata from the original Spider development set by removing the explicit mention of column names in the utterance.
+As pointed out by \citet{suhr2020exploring}, existing text-to-SQL benchmarks like Spider \cite{yu2018spider} render the text-table alignment challenge easier than expected by explicitly mentioning exact column names in the NL utterances.
+Contrast this to more realistic settings where users may refer to the columns using a variety of expressions. \citet{suhr2020exploring} propose a new cross-database setting that uses Spider for training and includes eight other single-domain text-to-SQL datasets for evaluation.
+In addition to \nop{partly} adopting their setting, we create a new evaluation set called \newdata from the original Spider dev set, by removing explicit mentions of column names from an utterance.

 We pretrain \ours \nop{is our model structure the same as BERT\textsubscript{LARGE}?}\nop{yes} using 120k text-table pairs from ToTTo.
-In experiments, we notice that our structure-grounded pretraining objectives are very efficient and usually converge with around 5 epochs.
-This dramatically reduces the training cost compared with previous pretraining methods \cite{herzig2020tapas,yin2020tabert}.
-We adopt the same model architecture as BERT \cite{devlin2018bert}, with simple classification layer on top for pretraining.
-For downstream tasks, \ours \ can be used as a text-table encoder and easily integrated with any existing state-of-the-art models.
+Experiments show that our structure-grounded pretraining objectives are very efficient and usually converge with around 5 epochs in less than 4 hours.
+This dramatically reduces the pretraining cost compared to previous pretraining methods \cite{herzig2020tapas,yin2020tabert}.
+We adopt the same model architecture as BERT \cite{devlin2018bert}, with simple classification layers on top for pretraining.
+For downstream tasks, \ours \ can be used as a text-table encoder and easily integrated with any existing state-of-the-art model. {We conduct extensive experiments and show that:}